jramkiss/jramkiss.github.io/_posts/2020-04-11-covid-changepoint-analysis.md

 ### Assessing Convergence

-When running these experiments, the most important step is to diagnose the MCMC.
+When running these experiments, the most important step is to diagnose the MCMCfor convergence.
 I adopt 3 ways of assessing convergence for this model by observing mixing and stationarity of the chains and $\hat{R}$. $\hat{R}$ is the factor by which each posterior distribution will reduce by as the number of samples tends to infinity.
 A perfect $\hat{R}$ value is 1, and values less than $1.1$ are indicative of convergence.
 We observe mixing and stationarity of the Markov chains in order to know if the HMC is producing appropriate posterior samples.

 Below are [trace plots](https://stats.stackexchange.com/questions/120936/why-we-need-trace-plot-for-mcmc-results) for each parameter.
 Each chain is stationary and mixes well.
 Additionally, all $\hat{R}$ values are less than $1.1$.